laristra/portage/README.md

 particles - in computational physics applications.
-Remapping is facilitated through the use of user-supplied _wrappers_ around meshes/particle swarms with their data, and is broken into three phases that operate on the wrappers: _search_ for intersection candidates, calculate the _intersection_ with candidates, then _interpolate_ the results onto the new mesh or particle swarm.
+Remapping is facilitated through the use of user-supplied _wrappers_ around meshes/particle swarms with their data, and is broken into three phases that operate on the wrappers corresponding to the original remapped mesh/particles: _search_ for intersection candidates, calculate the _intersection_ with candidates, then _interpolate_ the results onto the new mesh or particle swarm.
 Algorithms for each of the phases can be customized (e.g. order of accuracy of the interpolation) and, through the wrappers, take advantage of hybrid parallelism (MPI+X).

 ## Getting Started